-- A. Operational Functions/Procedures That May Be Activated

 - Code Red Lockdown

 - Code Yellow Secured Campus

 - Independent Evacuation

 - Reverse Evacuation

 - Staff and Student Accounting

 - Family Reunification

 - Sierra Nevada Academy Charter School (SNACS) Communication Plan

 - Medical Emergency Response and Triage

 - Psychological Healing

 - Recovery

-- B. Activating the EOP

 The person discovering the disruptive/unruly person needs to seek a position of safety and escape route(s) for staff and students.
 The area should be cleared of all staff and students not dealing with the person.
 Alert the main office as quickly and safely as possible.
 Visually scan the disruptive/unruly person for any signs of a weapon.
 If you see a possible weapon, clear the area, and place the school in a Code Red - Lockdown.